77rtoip/SimpleGravitySimulator/README.md

 # SimpleGravitySimulator
-Testing gravity simulator in 2D - don't expect a 3D experience like Universe Sandbox :p
+Test gravity simulator in 2D.
+Actually, not even simulator, but sandbox for some ideas.